SKCheongBrian/delta-debug/README.md

    and the original passing test case (`c2`).

-This algorithm ensures that the failing test case is expanded as much as possible while remaining within the boundaries of the passing test case.## Algorithm of ddmax
+This algorithm ensures that the failing test case is expanded as much as possible while remaining within the boundaries of the passing test case.

 ---
 ## Running showcases